Need Help? Give us a call.

-If you need to remember why these government-backed loans are so desirable, here’s a fast overview of why they’re great.
+If you need to remember why these government-backed loans are so desirable, here’s a fast overview.
 SBA 504/CDC loans are small business financing for companies that want to purchase land, machinery, equipment, or other capital-intensive assets.
 As you might imagine, though, it’s not as easy as walking into a bank and asking for a 504 loan.

-These highly desirable loans are typically large dollar six- and seven-figure loans, with SBA 504/CDC loans capping out at a max of $5.5 million.
+These highly desirable loans are typically six- and seven-figure loans, with SBA 504/CDC loans capping out at a max of $5.5 million.

-The low fixed interest rates and the long loan terms.
+Low fixed interest rates and long loan terms.